Parrots’ beaks are made of bone and keratin. Although birds’ beaks are strong, they can break.

 - Broken-off pieces

-Your parrot will heal from a small chip or crack.
-Small chips in a parrot’s beak are normal, especially when they’re young.
 The beaks of young parrots are more fragile than adults, hardening and strengthening as they grow.

 Do Parrots Beaks Grow Back?

-- The chips are too deep
+- The chips are too deep.

-- An infection develops
+- An infection develops.

-- Large pieces of the broken beak fall off
+- Large pieces of the broken beak fall off.

-- The entire beak shatters or falls apart
+- The entire beak shatters or falls apart.

-- There’s severe nerve damage to the base of the beak
+- There’s severe nerve damage to the base of the beak.

-My Baby Parrot’s Beak Looks Cracked
+Baby Parrot’s Beak Looks Cracked

 Despite the higher chance of breakage, the beaks of younger parrots are more likely to grow back than the beaks of older parrots.
 This is based on how active and healthy a parrot’s body is when young.

-My Older Parrot’s Beak Looks Cracked
+Older Parrot’s Beak Looks Cracked

 Do Parrots’ Beaks Grow Continuously?

-- The parrot may be unable to eat, so it’ll starve before the beak regrows
+- The parrot may be unable to eat, so it’ll starve before the beak regrows.

-- Excessive bleeding can kill the parrot
+- Excessive bleeding can lead to premature death.

-- Infection can set into the wound
+- Infection can set into the wound.

-Parrot Has Broken Beak Tip
+Parrot Has Broken Its Beak Tip

-- Nibbling on cage bars
+- Biting on cage bars

-- Picking up or smacking a toy
+- Picking up a hard toy

-- Trying to crack a solid object
+- Cracking a solid object

 - A small chip off the end of the beak